GoodNews-MKS-39/Greenfield/_STYLE-GUIDE.md

+*This style guide is adapted from W3School's style guide.
 # Variable Names
 - We use camelCase for identifier names (variables and functions).
 - All names start with a letter.